 The property covers 18,470 hectares of state-owned Alaska mining claims and is located approximately 180 km southeast of Fairbanks and 70 km east of Delta Junction, Alaska which offer all amenities to serve exploration and mining activities.
 The property can be accessed via winter trail or helicopter from Delta Junction.

-Geology and Mineralization
+Geology and Mineralisation

-The Healy Project is located within the Goodpaster Mining District, which is part of the prolific Tintina Gold Province; host of significant deposits such as Donlin Creek, Fort Knox, Pogo, Coffee, Sheelite Dome and Dublin Gulch.
-The property straddles a regional contact between metamorphic basement rocks and Cretaceous igneous rocks, which is recognized as a regional control for gold mineralization.
-The project lies within the major north-east trending structural corridor of the Black Mountain Tectonic Zone.
-The Black Mountain Tectonic Zone is believed to be similar to other major north-east trending structures such as the Shaw Creek, Mt.
+The Healy Project is located within the Goodpaster Mining District, which is part of the Tintina Gold Province; host of significant deposits such as Donlin Creek, Fort Knox, Pogo, Coffee, Sheelite Dome and Dublin Gulch, and spans across central Alaska, southern Yukon Territory and into northern British Columbia.
+The property straddles a regional geologic boundary between metamorphic basement rocks and Cretaceous igneous rocks, which is spatial associated with many of the gold occurrences in the district, including the Pogo Gold Mine (Northern Star Resources) and the Tibbs Project (Tectonic Metal Inc.).
+The project also lies within a major northeast trending structural corridor, the Black Mountain Tectonic Zone (BMTZ), which links the regional Tintina and Denali Fault Zones that bound the Yukon-Tanana Terran to the north and south, respectively.
+The BMTZ is like other major north-east trending structures in the Tintina such as the Shaw Creek, Mt.
 Harper, Ketchumstuck and Sixtymile fault systems, all of which are associated with major mineral systems and occurrences.